kyma-project/third-party-images/fluent-bit/README.md

 The `out-sequentialhttp` is a drop-in replacement that sends out records sequentially (one-by-one).

 ### Code Modifications

 The code of `out-sequentialhttp` is almost identical to `out-http`.
-The only difference is how msgpack to JSON transcoding / sending to the HTTP backend is done in the `cb_http_flush` function.
+The only difference is how msgpack to JSON transcoding/sending to the HTTP backend is done in the `cb_http_flush` function.

 ### Functional Testing